remotion-dev/remotion/packages/docs/docs/docker.md

 docker build -t remotion-app .
 ```

-to build a docker image called `remotion-app`.
+to build a Docker image called `remotion-app`.
 Use the following command to run the image:

 ```sh
 docker run remotion-app